Hadron gas in the presence of a magnetic field using non-extensive statistics: A transition from diamagnetic to paramagnetic system: Formulation

 where $n$, $\epsilon$, $P$, $s$ and $g$ are the number density, energy density, pressure, entropy density, and degeneracy, respectively.
-In presence of a finite magnetic field, the phase-space integral in equations (5) and (6) are expressed as a one-dimensional integral.
-In such a case, the above thermodynamical quantities for charged and neutral particles are modified as follows:
+In presence of a finite magnetic field, the phase-space integral in the above equations are expressed as a one-dimensional integral, $\frac{1}{({2\pi})^{2}}\iint dp_{x}dp_{y} = \frac{|e_{i}|B}{2\pi}$ ~\cite{Fraga:2008qn,Chakrabarty:1996te}.